reapertechlabs/coredns-unifi-names/README.md

 # unifi-names

-*unifi-names* is an [coredns](https://github.com/coredns/coredns/) plugin, it resolves custom set names to the corresponding client ip.
+_unifi-names_ is an [coredns](https://github.com/coredns/coredns/) plugin, it resolves custom set names to the corresponding client ip.

+Modified to use the Unifi API Wrapper from [Unpoller](https://github.com/unpoller/unifi), SSL Verification is handled by the library and the previous method is not used, but will tigger the VerifySSL option.

 ## Syntax

 ```
 unifi-names {
     # map the Unifi network "LAN" to example1.com